arnested/php-extras/README.md

 The version number of the ELPA package will have the date appended when the package was build and hence the date the documentation got extracted from [php.net](http://php.net).

+### Manual installation

+I really recommend that you install this package via ELPA as described above.

+If you insist on installing it manually try to follow this recipe:

+* Place the folder with the files somewhere on your disk.

+* Add this to your `.emacs` / `.emacs.d/init.el`:

+        (add-to-list 'load-path "/somewhere/on/your/disk/php-xtras")
+        (eval-after-load 'php-mode
+          (require 'php-extras))

+* Either restart your Emacs or at evaluate the `add-to-list` expression.

+* Generate the hash table containing the PHP functions:

+   <kbd>M-x load-library RET php-extras-gen-eldoc RET</kbd>

+   <kbd>M-x php-extras-generate-eldoc RET</kbd>

+   _Notice:_ Your Emacs must be build with libxml2 and Emacs should be able to find the `gzip` executable somewhere along its `exec-path`.

 ## Development of PHP Extras